-Sometimes, the most effective email blasts are eye-catching and get right to the point.
+Sometimes, the most effective examples of email blasting are eye-catching and get right to the point.
 If your company is having a sale or something you want known, let it be known through email blasts.

 Recently, HSN wanted its customers to know about an early Black Friday sale.
-To do this, it sent a bright and flashy email featuring lots of golds and pinks.
+To do this, it sent a bright and flashy email blast template featuring lots of golds and pinks.

 With that said, HSN knows most of its audience enjoys this type of style.
 This probably isn’t an exact copy of what you would send as a law firm or dental office.